andrenbrandao/serverless-typescript-boilerplate/README.md

 ## Installation/deployment instructions

-Depending on your preferred package manager, follow the instructions below to deploy your project.

-### Using NPM

-- Run `npm i` to install the project dependencies
-- Run `npx sls deploy` to deploy this stack to AWS

-### Using Yarn

 - Run `yarn` to install the project dependencies
 - Run `yarn sls deploy` to deploy this stack to AWS